Agent009/motokobootcamp2023-coreproject/README.md

 1. A `dao` canister (Motoko) for managing the logic of the DAO.
 2. A `webpage` canister (Motoko) for storing the webpage that the DAO will control.
-3. A interface canister (Svelte) (folder called `frontend`) for the user-friendly interface of the DAO.
+3. A interface canister (Svelte) (folder called `interface`) for the user-friendly interface of the DAO.

 On-chain UI: TBD